pshushereba/pshushereba/README.md

 # Hello, Friend

-My name is Patrick, and I am a full stack web developer based out of Southern California.
+My name is Patrick, and I am a full stack web developer currently working at Nexient.
 I enjoy using modern web technologies to build applications that both serve a purpose and solve technical problems in interesting ways.
 When I'm not developing, you can find me reading, deep diving on new programming languages/technologies, or running half marathons.

 ---